Lady Snowblood (film): Sequel and influence

 The moderate financial success of the first film spawned a sequel, Lady Snowblood: Love Song of Vengeance, released in 1974.
 Another adaptation of the original manga, titled The Princess Blade, was released in 2001.

 A 1977 Hong Kong martial arts film, Broken Oath, directed by Jeong Chang-hwa and starring Angela Mao in the leading role is an unofficial remake of Lady Snowblood.

-Lady Snowblood was a major inspiration for Quentin Tarantino's Kill Bill (2003–2004).
+Lady Snowblood was a major inspiration for Quentin Tarantino's Kill Bill (2003–2004), which contains stylistic but also direct references to the movie, for example re-using Kaji's The Flower of Carnage at a moment itself very similar to Lady Snowbloods own last scene.
 According to Meiko Kaji, Tarantino made the cast and crew of Kill Bill watch DVDs of Lady Snowblood during filming breaks.

 The 2017 music video for "rockstar" by Post Malone references scenes from Lady Snowblood.

+In April 2018, electronic musician, Alice Glass embarked on her North American tour with American singer Zola Jesus with electronic musician Pictureplane opening on select dates.
+The tour paying homage to this film.
+Both singles were accompanied by music videos.

 Home media

 Lady Snowblood was released on VHS in 1997, and was later released on DVD by AnimEigo in 2004.
 In 2012, the film was released in a box set with Lady Snowblood 2: Love Song of Vengeance on Blu-ray and DVD by Arrow Video.
 In January 2016, the film was again released with Love Song of Vengeance on Blu-ray and DVD by the Criterion Collection.